codesnail/CarND-AdvancedLaneFinding/README.md

 In this project, I implement Advanced Lane finding methods as part of the Udacity Self-driving car nano-degree program.

-The project implements the following pipeline:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)

 [image1]: ./output_images/undistorted.png "Undistorted"